mattiejastje/HitmanTracker/README.md

   This can make Shadow (100%) impossible to achieve.

 To fix these issues,
-the tracker displays both rating systems independently, as follows:
+the tracker displays both rating systems independently as follows:

 - Silent Assassin rating is awarded if: